 Note that the following roundup includes affiliate links, meaning we’ll earn a small commission should you choose to purchase through one of these links.
 As always, all brands meet strict criteria for sustainability and are brands we love — and that we think you’ll love too!

-Described as a dry shampoo that’s good enough to eat, Fat and the Moon’s lavender and cocoa dry shampoo contains arrowroot starch and kaolin clay as its key ingredients that absorb excess oil, and leave your hair smelling irresistible owing to its cocoa powder and lavender oil combination.
+Described as an eco-friendly dry shampoo that’s good enough to eat, Fat and the Moon’s lavender and cocoa dry shampoo contains arrowroot starch and kaolin clay as its key ingredients that absorb excess oil, and leave your hair smelling irresistible owing to its cocoa powder and lavender oil combination.

 The packaging comes in a recyclable cardboard container (or a refillable aluminum tin) that dispenses the dry shampoo in powdered form.
 Use it with a spare makeup brush and gently dab on parted hair sections at the crown of your head until blended.